mainkoon81/ooo-Bayesian-Modeling-C1/README.md

  - Sol 2) Polya-Urn scheme or Chinese-Restaurant scheme(just sampling point)

  - ### [1] Stick-Breaking scheme:
-   - How to deal with pmf on infinite choice?
-How to get a probability of the pizza with infinite slicing?
+   - Obtain a probability of the pizza with infinite slicing?
    - Sampling a decent distribution 'G(A)', "the single stick", an element of **G**.
-     - Using the "adjusted Beta": **GEM(hyperparameter `α`)** which is an adjusted probability value.
+     - Using the "adjusted Beta value": **GEM(hyperparameter `α`)** which is an adjusted probability value.
-     - times
-     - Using the number(count) of events(`π` pt) at the event space `A_k`??? or the count of the event space `A_k`???
-     - then Sum them up!
-It would give you new `π` estimation???? distribution ??????????????????????
-Bruna??
      - Based on the properties of Beta:
        - Big Hyperparameter: result in big sticks
        - Small Hyperparameter: result in small stick